No products in the cart.

 Trailing Plant Using Tendrils

-You find two types of vining plants that rise with either stems or their leaves.
+You find two types of vining plants that rise with either stems or leaves.
 Some good examples are your grapes and passionflowers that trail with stem tendrils.
 While your sweet peas and the Chilean Glory flower has leaf tendrils.

 The stem tendril grows out of the stem, while leaf tendrils are modified leaves emerging from a leaf node.
 The tendrils look skinny, extending along the stem and reaching out to the air to make contact with a surface.